-The financial statements were authorised for issue on 27 April 2022.
+The financial statements were authorised for issue on 5 July 2023.

-The Australasian Institute of Mining and Metallurgy Presidents' report 31 December 2021
+The Australasian Institute of Mining and Metallurgy Presidents' report 31 December 2022

-The President presents their report, together with the financial statements, on the consolidated entity (referred to hereafter as the 'consolidated entity') consisting of The Australasian Institute of Mining and Metallurgy (referred to hereafter as the 'incorporated association' or 'parent entity') and the entities it controlled at the end of, or during, the year ended 31 December 2021.
+The President presents their report, together with the financial statements, on the consolidated entity (referred to hereafter as the 'consolidated entity') consisting of The Australasian Institute of Mining and Metallurgy (referred to hereafter as the 'parent entity') and the entities it controlled at the end of, or during, the year ended 31 December 2022.